KTH/devops-course/contributions/scientific-paper/week2/kohsuke-vitell/README.md

 # Assignment Proposal

+## Title
-## A Declarative Approach for Performance Tests Execution in Continuous Software Development Environments
+A Declarative Approach for Performance Tests Execution in Continuous Software Development Environments

 ## Names and KTH ID